Mentor Program: Undergrad QA1

 A. There are several career tracks you can consider at this point.

-The second route is the PhD program, which takes an absolute minimum of 5 years (and typically 8 or more years) of graduate study.
+The second route is the PhD program, which takes a minimum of 5 years (and typically 8 or more years) of graduate study.
 There are many of these programs in the U.S. and internationally.
 Again, your faculty advisors will be good sources of advice on these.
-This is a much larger undertaking and will require a complete commitment to achieving the PhD on your part.
+This is a much larger undertaking and will require a total commitment on your part to achieve the PhD.
 However, the employment options for anthropologists are greatest for those holding a PhD.

 4. Between now and your BA graduation, seek opportunities to explore your specific interests through internships, summer programs, field schools, volunteer work, and through tutorial courses.
 These can help you more firmly gauge the strength of your interest in subjects of interest, while also broadening your fund of experience and knowledge in these areas.
 Many students with interests in overseas development, for example, find opportunities to experience that through programs in Latin America or in Washington, DC.
-A foreign language and study abroad for a semester are both highly recommended as well for all anthropologists.
+A foreign language and study abroad for a semester are both highly recommended.

 5. If your interest is in other subjects along with anthropology, you should consider graduate school in those subjects.
-In the areas of health, law, international development, business, communications, and others, those with an anthropology bachelors degree will have additional benefit when it comes to excelling in other fields.
+In the areas of health, law, international development, business, communications, and others, an anthropology bachelors degree can yield additional benefits when it comes to excelling in other fields.

 Find more information by mining the websites of the American Anthropological Association and the Society for Applied Anthropology, along with this National Association for the Practice of Anthropology website.
-You can also join NAPA’s Linked In and Facebook pages, and pose questions to members through these social media.
-There have been a few books published in recent years that explore anthropology as a career.
-NAPA has also published two “Bulletins” (now called the Annals of Anthropological Practice) on anthropology careers.
+You can also join NAPA’s Linked In and Facebook pages, or the NAPA listserv, and pose questions to members through these social media.
+There have been a few books published in recent years that explore anthropology as a career; they can be found easily through search engines.
+NAPA has published two “Bulletins” (now called the Annals of Anthropological Practice) on anthropology careers (e.g., see Volume 29, March 2008).

 Always seek advice from multiple sources and then decide for yourself what fits your particular situation and goals.